-IDRC Research Awards for Students from Canada and Developing Countries 2019
+IDRC Research Awards 2019 for Students from Developing Countries (Fully-funded to Canada)

 Offered Annually?
 Yes